mike-hanson/jsSubstitute/README.md

 ```

 **invokeArgOfCallWith**
 This method behaves the same as the previous one except it allows you to specify the call and argument index.
-This is useful where the same methods is called multiple times during a test, for example *on('event', ...)* methods
+This is useful where the same method is called multiple times during a test, for example *on('event', ...)* methods
 ```javascript
 mySub.method(1, function(a1, a2){
 	// do something here